Faiq Zaidan: Career

-In April 2023, Zaidan visited the French National Assembly and met with its Deputy President Valérie Rossi as well as the French Minister of Justice Éric Dupond-Moretti and discussed ways of cooperation between the two countries.
+In April 2023, Zaidan visited the French National Assembly and met with its deputy president Valérie Rossi as well as the French minister of justice Éric Dupond-Moretti and discussed ways of cooperation between the two countries.

-In August 2023, Zaidan met with United States Ambassador to Iraq Alina Romanowski and discussed legal issues of common interests.
+In August 2023, Zaidan met with United States ambassador to Iraq Alina Romanowski and discussed legal issues of common interests.
 This was followed by another meeting in November 2023, where they discussed joint efforts to achieve security stability in Iraq and the role of the judiciary in imposing the rule of law.

-On 27 June 2024, the U.S. Representative Mike Waltz claimed on the social media platform X (formerly Twitter) that Faiq Zaidan is a tool of Iranian influence, describing him as being "at the center of Iran's plot to turn Iraq into a client state".
-The Iraqi Ministry of Foreign Affairs categorically rejected and condemned the comment made by Waltz describing it as a "blatant interference in Iraqi internal affairs", and the US Ambassador Romanowski met with Zaidan shortly after on 2 July 2024, to reiterate US support for the Iraqi judiciary, stating: "Today, I met with SJC President Judge Faiq Zaidan as part of our good and growing relationship with the Iraqi Judiciary to continue our work on important legal matters of mutual interest."
-Mike Waltz (a member of the Kurdish American Caucus) was reportedly among those American politicians allegedly lobbied by KDP against certain influential Iraqi figures, specifically Zaidan due to his central role in the Iraqi judiciary — one that the KDP has extensively criticised due to its role in curbing Kurdistan Region’s authorities and curtailing the latter’s autonomy by creating the legal ground for Baghdad to consolidate power, effectively facilitating the return of centralism and the demise of federalism adopted in 2005.
+On 27 June 2024, U.S. Representative Mike Waltz claimed on the social media platform X (formerly Twitter) that "Faiq Zaidan is a tool of Iranian influence", describing him as being "at the center of Iran's plot to turn Iraq into a client state".
+The Iraqi Ministry of Foreign Affairs categorically rejected and condemned the comment made by Waltz describing it as a "blatant interference in Iraqi internal affairs", and the US ambassador Romanowski met with Zaidan shortly after on 2 July 2024, to reiterate US support for the Iraqi judiciary, stating: "Today, I met with SJC President Judge Faiq Zaidan as part of our good and growing relationship with the Iraqi Judiciary to continue our work on important legal matters of mutual interest."
+Mike Waltz (a member of the Kurdish American Caucus) was reportedly among those American politicians allegedly lobbied by KDP against certain influential Iraqi figures, foremost of them Zaidan due to his central and decisive role in the Iraqi judiciary — one that the KDP has extensively criticised due to its role in curbing Kurdistan Region's authorities and curtailing its autonomy by creating the legal ground for Baghdad to consolidate power, effectively facilitating the return of centralism and the demise of federalism adopted in 2005.
 Hemin Hawrami, senior KDP member and previous head of KDP foreign relations, writing for the Paris-based European Institute for Studies on the Middle East and North Africa, concluded his lambasting of the Iraqi judiciary by reiterating what the KDP political politburo stated on 18 March 2024, namely: “[T]o prevent [the Iraqi] politicized judicial institution… is also an international, and particularly an American responsibility”, claiming that it is incumbent upon the United States to intervene on behalf of the Kurds.

-On 9 May 2025, Zaidan visited Madrid, Spain, and met with Isabel Perelló, the Spanish President of the Supreme Court and the General Council of the Judiciary and Álvaro García Ortiz, the Attorney General of the Prosecution Ministry as well as the President of Audiencia Nacional.
+On 9 May 2025, Zaidan visited Madrid, Spain, and met with Isabel Perelló, the Spanish president of the Supreme Court and the General Council of the Judiciary and Álvaro García Ortiz, the attorney general of the Prosecution Ministry as well as the president of Audiencia Nacional.
 The meeting included discussing ways to strengthen the bilateral relationship between the two judiciaries especially in joint work, judicial cooperation and exchange of experiences in legal matters.